zak-goldberg/personal-budget-2/README.md

 ## Roadblocks & Learnings (Me)
 ### PostgreSQL
 - Don't use camel case for PostgreSQL item naming unless you hate yourself.
+- Be careful with DB constraints:
+  - I had `FOREIGN KEY` and `NOT NULL` constraints for the `envelope_id` column in my `envelope_audit` table, which made it impossible to delete records from the `envelopes` table.
   - If a trigger runs AFTER DELETE on a base table to add a corresponding row in an audit table but the audit table has a foreign key constraint on the primary key from the base table, PostgreSQL will throw a foreign key violation error.

 ## TO-DO (Me)
 - Transition API documentation in ReadMe to Open API